Google Fonts: Why You Need to Be Careful Using It on Your Website

 In the past, Google hasn’t been particularly known for being the most prudent company when it comes to data privacy and user data.

-The issue with Google Fonts is that if a website operator decided to dynamically embed (i.e. the 3rd option mentioned above) the free fonts onto their website, the IP address of every website visitor will be transmitted to Google servers.
+The issue with Google Fonts is that if a website operator decides to dynamically embed (i.e. the 3rd option mentioned above) the free fonts onto their website, the IP address of every website visitor will be transmitted to Google servers.

 Legally speaking, the IP address represents personal data if it can be traced back to an actual person.
 Therefore, personal and customer data is indeed being stored on Google servers.
-With regard to data protection laws, this can be quite problematic; especially if the respective website doesn’t inform visitors about the processing of personal data to Google and asks visitors for their consent in advance.
+With regard to data protection laws, this can be quite problematic.
+Especially if the respective website doesn’t inform visitors about the processing of personal data to Google and asks visitors for their consent in advance.

 As a result, many copycats are now trying to take advantage of the ruling and are sending out large quantities of claims for damages.